MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 2.0.0 =
+Numerous enhancements, including pagination tracking.
+See the Changelog for more information.

 = 1.7.3 =
 Bugfix - Some users were experiencing PHP fatal errors upon form submission.
 Reverting to previously used library.